 … is home to the only cardinal in the Southern United States.
 Daniel Cardinal DiNardo was elevated to the College of Cardinals in 2007.

-… includes 146 parishes in 10 counties: Harris, Galveston, Fort Bend, Brazoria, Montgomery, Austin, Grimes, San Jacinto, Walker, and Waller.
+… includes 147 parishes in 10 counties: Harris, Galveston, Fort Bend, Brazoria, Montgomery, Austin, Grimes, San Jacinto, Walker and Waller.

 … reflects the region's multicultural character with one of the most ethnically diverse populations in the nation.
 Mass is celebrated in 14 different languages in the Archdiocese.

 … is one of the largest social service providers in Texas, offering specialized children's services, housing programs, food banks, protective shelters, half-way houses, immigration and refugee programs and countless other ministries to people in need.
-In 2012, more than 1.1 million people of all creeds and backgrounds were served at local Catholic hospitals, health care centers, social services agencies, daycare centers, schools and the Archdiocesan nursing care facility.
+In 2013, more than 700,000 people of all creeds and backgrounds were served at local Catholic hospitals, health care centers, social services agencies, daycare centers, schools and the Archdiocesan nursing care facility.

 … oversees the largest private school system in Texas.
-More than 18,000 students are educated in the Archdiocese's 59 Catholic schools, which includes 44 diocesan grade schools, six private elementary schools and nine private high schools.
+More than 18,000 students are educated in the Archdiocese's 60 Catholic schools, which includes 44 diocesan grade schools, six private elementary schools and ten private high schools.

-… welcomed 2,393 new Catholics into the Church last Easter.
+… welcomed more than 2,240 new Catholics into the Church over Easter weekend in March, 2016.